What does 4K mean?

 Currently, there are various forms of 4K content from 4K Satellite Providers, 4K streaming services, 4K Blu-ray players and discs to even 4K gaming as well as 4K filming on smartphones.
 There are approximately 80 channels worldwide that broadcast in 4K (according to Wikipedia), and VoD services such as Netflix, Amazon Prime, Stan, Apple TV+ and Disney+ also offer a wide range of contents such as 4K movies and TV series.
 Plus, if you have a 4K Blu-ray player you can easily purchase and enjoy 4K videos from many of the electronic retailers in Australia or via purchasing online.

 Recently, a lot of people enjoy filming videos using 4K cameras or smartphones with 4K cameras built in and share that content with other users through video sharing platforms such as YouTube and Vimeo.
 So, feel free to explore whatever catches your interest.

 Enjoy all your content in

 Make your non-4K content look better than ever before.

 It would be great if all recorded content were filmed in 4K, but there's still a lot of lower resolution content out there in comparison to 4K content.
 However, thankfully this is not a concern because of upscaling.

 So what is 4K upscaling and what can it do for you?

-When you watch lower-quality FHD content on a 4K TV, upscaling is the technology that increases its resolution, converts, and optimizes it to fit the display panel of a 4K TV.
+When you watch lower-quality FHD content on a 4K TV, upscaling is the technology that increases its resolution, converts, and optimises it to fit the display panel of a 4K TV.
 In other words, it doesn't just stretch the image — it upgrades it for the 4K display.
-Upscaling automatically analyzes resolution to reduce noise, improve details and provide optimum contrast and color so that you can view this content in 4K-like quality.
-And since every brand does upscaling differently, be sure to choose the one that does it the best.
+Upscaling automatically analyses resolution to reduce noise, improve details and provide optimum contrast and colour so that you can view this content in better quality than ever before.

 What is 4K?
 What is UHD?